 Title IX is antiquated, and does not meet the test that Catholic institutions have established.
 To be sure, it calls for institutions of higher education to take complaints of sexual harassment and assault seriously-immediate action is mandated, including an investigation-but it does not require colleges and universities to notify law enforcement.
 It's worse than that.
-As we learned at the end of April, Columbia University administrators recently informed students who filed sexual assault claims that they are not allowed to discuss their cases in public.
+As we learned last week, Columbia University administrators recently informed students who filed sexual assault claims that they are not allowed to discuss their cases in public.